ChrisVeigl/AngelinaReader/README.md

 Two light sources are placed in a distance of 50 cm to the braille page center and with 50 cm distance to each other.
 (The light shines from top, so that the shadow is oriented towards the page bottom, see instructions on the Angelina Reader webpage).
 A dark table surface is important for the image segmentation which is applied before the processing in order to create two independent processing runs for a double sided image (e.g. a book with two pages).

+## Datasets being used

+Network weights: see repository `./weights` folder.